Most Americans recognize climate change, but some are still unsure about its causes.

 It's like the smoking-cancer link

 No one questions the link between smoking and cancer, because the science was settled in the 1960s after more than 50 years of research.

 We can think of the state of human activities and climate change as no different than smoking and cancer.

-In fact, we are statistically more confident that humans cause climate change than that smoking causes cancer.
+In fact, we are as confident that humans cause climate change as we are that smoking causes cancer.

 So what's the evidence?

 The research falls into nine independently studied, but physically related, lines of evidence:

 - Simple chemistry – When we burn carbon-based materials, carbon dioxide (CO2) is emitted (research beginning in the 1900s).